Arav2010/KFC-Clone_Bootstrap/README.md

 # KFC-Clone_Bootstrap
-this is a kfc clone.
+This is a KFC clone.